Discover all the tax services we offer

 Peru has over 33.6 million people living in the country and approximately 100,000+ expats.
 Best known as the home to the centuries-old stone city Machu Picchu and its subtropical temperatures, Peru is full of history and famous cuisines.
 With a low cost of living and a beautiful backdrop, it’s an excellent place for US expats to settle down.
-And if you’re one of them, figuring out your Peru taxes for US expats is essential to keep you tax compliant in both countries.
+And if you’re one of them, figuring out your Peru taxes for US expats is essential to keep you tax-compliant in both countries.

 Calculating your tax liability can feel overwhelming, but it doesn’t have to be.
 We’ll walk you through everything you need to know about expat taxes in Peru in this guide.

 American expats who are living abroad in Peru have additional tax responsibilities.
-Not only do you have to file your US tax return — you also have to file your Peru tax return.
+Not only do you have to file your US tax return, but you also have to file your Peru tax return.
 While taxes may seem complicated enough when filing in one country, let alone two, there are some tax breaks like the Foreign Earned Income Exclusion and Foreign Tax Credit you can claim when filing your US taxes to reduce your tax burden.
 We’ll walk you through these credits later on in the guide.

 Everyone living in Peru must file a personal tax return, whether they’re a country resident or a non-resident.
 Different types of income are taxed depending on your residency status, so it’s essential to understand where you fall.